mmi-mamun/dental-care-client/README.md

 ## Conclusion
 _Finally, I can fulfil this project by 3 days working.
-I think it would be be attractive for all users.
+I think it would be attractive for all users.
 This project will be update if needed_

 # **Thank You** #